So You Want to Be President?

 So You Want to Be President? is a children's picture book written by Judith St. George and illustrated by David Small.
 Published in 2000, the book features a comprehensive guide to the Presidents of the United States.
-The book includes information about the education, family, and prior occupations of Presidents, as well as facts about their Vice Presidents.
+It includes information about the education, family, and prior occupations of Presidents, as well as facts about their Vice Presidents.
 David Small won the 2001 Caldecott Medal for his illustrations.
 In 2002, the animated adaptation, narrated by Stockard Channing, with music by Scotty Huff and Robert Reynolds, was released.
-In 2003 it won the Carnegie Medal for Excellence in Children's Video.
+The following year, it won the Carnegie Medal for Excellence in Children's Video.

 Description

-The book, written by St. George and illustrated by Small, contains fifty-two pages; each page detailing jobs, benefits, lifestyles, and the personalities of forty-two American presidents.
+The book, written by St. George and illustrated by Small, contains 52 pages; each page detailing jobs, benefits, lifestyles, and the personalities of 42 American presidents.
 Each president is illustrated as a caricature and is shown taking part in different comical scenarios.
 The book has been published in braille, illustrated text, and audiobook.